qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. tip::
    **Zooming the Map with the Mouse Wheel**

-   You can use the mouse wheel to zoom in and out on the map.
+   You can use the mouse wheel to zoom in and out of the map.
 Place the mouse cursor inside the map area and roll the wheel forward (away from you) to zoom in and backwards (towards you) to zoom out.
 The zoom is centered on the mouse cursor position.
-You can customize the behaviour of the mouse wheel zoom using the :guilabel:`Map tools` tab under the :menuselection:`Settings --> Options` menu.
+You can customize the behavior of the mouse wheel zoom using the :guilabel:`Map tools` tab under the :menuselection:`Settings --> Options` menu.